CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Solutions.md

 ![CDL 2020 Cohort Project](../figures/CDL_logo.jpg)
 ## Project 2: Optimization problems \& Rydberg atom arrays

-In this exercise we solved the UD-MIS problem on a graph G of V vertices and E edges by finding the ground state of the Hamiltonian of a system of V Rydberg atoms placed in the vertices of G.
+In this project we solved the UD-MIS problem on a graph G of V vertices and E edges by finding the ground state of the Hamiltonian of a system of V Rydberg atoms placed in the vertices of G.

 We used two different approaches to solve this problem:
 1) Classical annealing